 “Ypsi”, as it’s affectionately known, has a rich history, which shines through in its vibrant shopping, dining, and entertainment scenes – and is inspiring a resurgence of visitors from near and far.
 Two main districts, Downtown and Depot Town, are historic areas infused with innovative, bohemian, locally-driven businesses.

 Sometimes overlooked because of its more famous neighbor (Ann Arbor), Ypsilanti has its own inimitable, groovy, authentic ambiance worthy of a weekend fall getaway.

 Tips to Maximize Your Michigan Fall Colors Experience

 If you want to track Michigan peak colors in fall, this fall foliage tracking map can be of assistance.
-It shows peak fall color predictions for Michigan as well as the other 47 contiguous US states.
+It shows peak fall colors Michigan 2022 predictions as well as the other 47 contiguous US states.

 When is peak fall foliage in Michigan?